MP for Witham

 Shadow Secretary of State for Foreign, Commonwealth and Development Affairs

 Priti Patel is the Conservative MP for Witham, first elected in 2010.
-She has held senior government roles, including Home Secretary (2019–2022) and International Development Secretary (2016–2017), and since November 2024 serves as Shadow Secretary of State for Foreign, Commonwealth and Development Affairs.
+She has held senior government roles, including Home Secretary from 2019 to 2022 and International Development Secretary, and since 4 November 2024 has served as the Shadow Secretary of State for Foreign, Commonwealth and Development Affairs.

-Declared 17 financial interests, including gifts, benefits and hospitality from UK sources; visits outside the UK; and miscellaneous entries.
+Declared 17 financial interests: 9 entries for gifts, benefits and hospitality from UK sources; 7 entries for visits outside the UK; and 1 miscellaneous item.

 Generated 21 February 2026